Jakob236/notreadyyet/project/lab_notebook_Thielmann.md

 Week 4: 24.05. – 30.05.2021

-doing literature search about replication studies and brain areas that are specific for depression
+Doing literature search about replication studies and brain areas that are specific for depression

 Week 5: 31.05. – 06.06.2021

-doing literature search about the effectiveness of psychotherapy
+Doing literature search about the effectiveness of psychotherapy

 Week 6: 07.06. – 13.06.2021